 Does Hawaii have a state lottery?
 Currently, no - nor does it participate in multi-state games like Powerball and Mega Millions, so Hawaii residents are not able to buy lottery tickets in the state.

-Hawaii is one of just six states that do not have a lottery - the others are Alabama, Alaska, Mississippi, Nevada, and Utah.
+Hawaii is one of just five states that do not have a lottery - the others are Alabama, Alaska, Nevada, and Utah.
 These states are also not part of Powerball or Mega Millions.
-However, recently there have been moves in Alabama and Mississippi to potentially introduce lotteries and allow the sale of multi-state lottery tickets.
+However, recently there have been moves in Alabama to potentially introduce lotteries and allow the sale of multi-state lottery tickets.

 Hawaii is one of only two states without any form of gambling.
 The other is Utah, which arguably does allow a type of gaming in the form of "dinner and bingo."

 Hawaii residents do have the option to travel to states that sell lottery tickets and purchase them there.
 This is also true of the other states without lotteries.
-For example, folks in Alabama can cross over into Florida, Mississippi residents can visit Tennessee, Nevadans can take advantage of their border with California, and those in Utah can take a road trip to Idaho.
+For example, folks in Alabama can cross over into Florida, Nevadans can take advantage of their border with California, and those in Utah can take a road trip to Idaho.

 "Lottery tourism" creates brisk business for gas stations and other lottery retailers near the borders, particularly when there's a big jackpot up for grabs.
 But of course, in Hawaii and Alaska visiting a neighboring state presents a bit more of a challenge!